Combining Prior Knowledge and Data for Robust Controller Design: Introduction

-\subsection{Contribution}
+\textit{Contribution} }

-In almost all practical applications, some prior knowledge on the underlying system is available, e.g., in the form of parameter values, plant structure, or, in a robust control context, transfer functions of weights used for loop-shaping design.
-While black-box approaches to data-driven control are arguably appealing from a conceptual viewpoint, they will typically lead to unnecessarily conservative results if they do not take such prior knowledge into account.
+2pt In almost all practical applications, some prior knowledge on the underlying system is available, e.g., in the form of parameter values, plant structure, or, in a robust control context, transfer functions of weights used for loop-shaping design.
+While the recent literature has seen a surge of contributions on data-driven control inspired by~\cite{willems2005note}, none of these methods can handle such prior knowledge in a flexible and general fashion.
+However, ignoring available knowledge about the system is unduly restrictive when trying to design high-performance robust controllers.
+In particular, if the data are not of high quality (i.e., persistently exciting~\cite{willems2005note} with a small noise level), then black-box approaches to data-driven control inherently produce unnecessarily conservative results and may lead to poor performance.

 In this paper, we present a flexible framework for systematically combining measured data of an LTI system with prior knowledge for robust controller design.
 The proposed framework relies on three main building blocks: i) Modeling of the partially known system as a linear fractional transformation (LFT), which can elegantly separate known and unknown components; ii) prior knowledge in the form of multipliers for the unknown components, which can describe bounds as well as structure; and iii) an input-state trajectory which is affected by a disturbance admitting a general multiplier description and which is exploited to learn additional multipliers for the unknown system components.
 After combining these ingredients into a generic LFT formulation, we design robust controllers with closed-loop stability and performance guarantees for all uncertainties consistent with the prior knowledge and the data.
-Due to its flexibility, our approach allows for seamless extensions into different directions such as nonlinear uncertainties or output-feedback design from input-output data.
+Due to its flexibility, our approach allows for seamless extensions into different directions, such as nonlinear uncertainties or output-feedback design from input-output data.